Governance / Frequent Q&A

 Individuals may communicate with the Board by contacting:

 Are most of HP’s directors independent?
 Where can I find HP’s independence standards?

 HPs Corporate Governance Guidelines provide that a substantial majority of the Board will consist of independent directors.
-The Board has determined that each of Marc L. Andreessen, Shumeet Banerji, Rajiv L. Gupta, John H. Hammergren, Gary M. Reiner, Patricia F. Russo, G. Kennedy Thompson, and Ralph V. Whitworth is independent within the meaning of HP's director independence standards.
+The Board has determined that each of Marc L. Andreessen, Shumeet Banerji, Robert R. Bennett, Rajiv L. Gupta, Raymond E. Ozzie, Gary M. Reiner, Patricia F. Russo, James A. Skinner and Ralph V. Whitworth is independent within the meaning of HP's director independence standards.
 HP's director independence standards are posted on this website and are included in the proxy statement that HP prepares and distributes each year in connection with its annual meeting of stockholders.

 Do independent directors meet in executive session without HP’s management?

 Yes.
 The sessions are scheduled and chaired by the Chairman.
 Any independent director may request that an additional executive session be scheduled.

 Do directors and officers at HP abide by a code of business conduct and ethics?

 HP has adopted a code of business conduct and ethics for directors, officers (including HPs principal executive officer, principal financial officer and controller) and employees, known as the Standards of Business Conduct.
 All directors and officers are required to abide by it.
 Any waivers of the Standards of Business Conduct for directors and executive officers are posted on this website.

 How do I nominate someone for the Board or submit a stockholder proposal?